LarsBesselmann/Liberty-Getting-Started-M2M/README.md

         gedit moveResourcesToPartitions.sh

     a.
 The script defines a bunch of variables referencing various directories for copying files.
-        Make dure that the workdir is set to /home/techzone/Student/m2m-ws-sample
+        Make dure that the workdir is set to /home/techzone/Student/m2m-ws-sample.
+If not adjust the settings and save the file.

     <kbd>![mono2micro-set_workdir](./images/media/mono2micro-set_workdir.png)</kbd>